 Know What Workplace Mental Health Services Are Available

 Employers should inquire with their EAP or other behavioral health partners to find out what type of workplace violence services they provide.
 At Espyr, in addition to participating on threat assessment teams, we provide Workplace Violence Prevention training for employees and managers.
 We provide consultation with managers when there is concern with a specific employee or about policy development.
 For occupations such as law enforcement or security, we provide Fitness for Duty evaluations to determine if psychological issues are or would impair function or create a risk of violence.
 Finally, we conduct threat assessment and consultation services aimed at helping employers discharge a potentially volatile or at-risk employee and mitigate the possibility of workplace violence upon termination of employment.

 If a workplace issue occurs, Espyr provides Critical Incident Response services including a 24/7 consultation with affected managers and employees; in-person debriefings with affected employees; 24/7 access for affected employees to behavioral health professionals for immediate support, triage and referral for in-person counseling if needed; and access to educational materials.

 Espyr is a leading behavioral health company with a mission to help employees and organizations achieve their full potential.
-To learn more about our workplace violence services or any of our other innovative behavioral health products call us at 888-570-3479.
+To learn more about our workplace mental health programs, including workplace violence services, call us at 888-570-3479.